CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 ## 6.3 Conversion Rules
 The converted test cases are named with `.test`.
-For example: there is example1.sql, it will be converted to example1.test Original case:
+For example: there is example1.sql file, it will be converted to example1.test file.
+Original case:
 ```
 drop if exists t;